-The Thupelo workshops is a two week workshop that provide artists from diverse cultural, national and social backgrounds with a rare opportunity to work with fellow artists in an intense yet supportive environment.
-The creative processes in the workshops are designed to lead to personal artistic growth through the exchange of ideas, experiences, techniques and disciplines.
-The exchange leads to experimentation and growth.
+Thupelo is a two-week workshop that provides artists from diverse cultural, national and social backgrounds with a rare opportunity – to work with fellow artists in an intense, yet supportive environment.
+Our workshops are designed to encourage an exchange of ideas and experiences, resulting in personal artistic growth.

 “An art workshop should be a quiet place where one concentrates on the work, where distractions are eliminated.
 Where one learns to detect the traps that inhibit creativity”.

 Bill Ainslie’s well-known dictum for what constitutes a good workshop environment became the foundation on which the Thupelo Workshop concept was built and it quickly became a blueprint for the organisation of future workshops.